Skip to main content

 After dinner drinks at the Ball and Chain on the corner of Collie and Marine Terrace continues the history tour.
 The bar housed convicts before the Fremantle Prison was built.

-A hearty breakfast and great coffee are on offer at either Hush or Breaks on High Street with the added bonus of being surrounded by the activity of a 19th century gold rush port city.
+A hearty breakfast and great coffee are on offer at Hush Specialty Coffee on High Street with the added bonus of being surrounded by the activity of a 19th century gold rush port city.

 A short walk west and through the Whalers Tunnel will take you to the Manjaree Trail, a self-guided walking trail that speaks to the history of Manjaree, a place of meetings and culture of the Whadjuk Nyoongar people dating back 50,000 years.